Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/samples/Sample02_DenseCaptions.md

 This sample demonstrates how to get Dense Captions for an image.
 To get started you'll need a URL for a Computer Vision endpoint.
 See the [README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/vision/Azure.AI.Vision.ImageAnalysis/README.md) for links and instructions.

-## Key concepts

-### DenseCaption

-A `DenseCaption` is part of the result of the dense caption analysis.
-It contains the generated one-sentence caption for a specific region in the image, its confidence score in the range [0, 1], and the bounding box coordinates of the region.
-The higher the confidence score, the more accurate the generated caption is likely to be.

 ## Examples

 The following sections provide code snippets using the `client` created above, covering using ImageAnalysis to generate dense captions for an image: